Flowminder/FlowKit/docs/source/developer/index.md

 !!! warning

-    If the query is an _aggregate_ and will be exposed as a top-level query, it is essential that the underlying FlowMachine query defined in the exposed query's `_flowmachine_query_object` property is _redacted_ - i.e. all rows in the query result corresponding to 15 or fewer individuals are removed from the output.
+    If the query will be exposed as a top-level query, it is essential that the underlying FlowMachine query defined in the exposed query's `_flowmachine_query_object` property is _redacted_ - i.e. all rows in the query result corresponding to 15 or fewer individuals are removed from the output.
 This protects individuals' privacy through k-anonymity.

 If `MyQuery` is an _individual-level_ query, it should **not** be exposed directly as a top-level query.
 In this case, `MyQuerySchema` should be added as a nested sub-query parameter of the appropriate other query schemas.
 For example, if `MyQuery` is a _reference location_, add `MyQuerySchema` to [`ReferenceLocationSchema.query_schemas`](../flowmachine/flowmachine/core/server/query_schemas/reference_location/#class-referencelocationschema) so that it will be accepted as a parameter to query kinds such as `spatial_aggregate` and `flows`.